• What is Copywriting?

 (Or, if they do once, they’ll certainly never do it again.)

-And remember, too, that your first clients are going to be local small business owners, then likely design shops, and then newer solopreneurs.
+Remember, too, that your first clients are going to be local small business owners, then likely design shops, and newer solopreneurs.
 It’s very probable that they simply can’t afford to pay you $160 per hour for a 15-hour project.

 I have no problem with you trying to make as much as you can.
 In fact, I fully support it!
 Part of the reason I started this business and created our trainings was to help writers earn comfortable, even cushy, incomes.